-Portfolio Manager, Guinness Global Equity Income
+Portfolio Manager, Guinness Global Equity Income Fund

-Dr Ian Mortimer joined Guinness Global Investors in 2006, and is co-manager of the Guinness Global Equity Income Fund, Guinness Global Innovators Fund, and the Guinness European Equity Income Fund.
+Dr Ian Mortimer joined Guinness Global Investors in 2006, and is co-manager of the Guinness Global Equity Income Fund and Guinness Global Innovators Fund.
 Prior to joining Guinness, Ian completed a D.Phil. in experimental physics at Christ Church, University of Oxford, and graduated in 2006.
 He graduated from University College London with a First-Class Honours Master's degree in Physics in 2003.
 Ian is a CFA charterholder.